South Indian Appetizers

 Uthappam pizza takes the traditional Indian pancake to a whole new level by transforming it into a pizza base.
 Topped with a variety of vegetables, cheese, and spices, this fusion appetizer offers a unique combination of Indian and Italian flavors.
 The crispy edges, fluffy center, and cheesy toppings make it an absolute treat for the taste buds.

-See also New England Appetizers
+See also Costa Rica Appetizers

 Vegetarian and Vegan Options